sass/sass/proposal/indented-syntax-improvements.md

 #### After a non-enclosed list begins

-A line break in a list that is not in a `BracketedListExpression` or enclosed in `()` must cause a statement break.
+A line break in a list that is not enclosed in `[]` or `()` must cause a statement break.

 `$var: 1 2\n3` and `$var: 1, 2\n, 3` can not be parsed to determine when the
 statement has ended.
 Alternates `$var: (1 2\n3)`, `$var: [1 2\n3]`, and `$var:
 (1, 2,\n 3)` can be parsed.

-Existing syntax allows for trailing commas in Sass lists.
-However, comma separated lists can not use a trailing comma to signify that a list will continue after the line break, as this would break existing stylesheets with trailing commas.
+Comma separated lists can not use a trailing comma to signify that a list will continue after the line break, as this would break existing stylesheets with trailing commas.